 Often, trading partners specify the EDI standard and the type of documents they will send or accept.
 Sometimes partners use only a few of the possible documents such an Invoice EDI 810 form and purchase orders EDI 850 form.

 There are many ways to do EDI.
 It is depending of the anticipated transaction volume, or the size of the business.
-Going with a software solution deployed “on-premises” or adopting a “cloud based software” are the two
+Going with a software solution deployed “on-premises” or adopting a “cloud based software” or maybe EDI Web Service

 Step-6 File Integration or direct system integration